-AMSU-Based Intensity Estimates
+Microwave-Based Intensity Estimates

-- AMSU Advanced Microwave Sounding Unit on NOAA/METOP Polar Orbiters - AMSU measures temperatures of the warm core at the top of a TC and derives the intensity from the core strength - Sounder footprint is 50 km problem with undersampling small TC cores - AMSU estimates also suspect for subtropical systems, which have a different thermal structure - NHC uses two AMSU algorithms one from CIMSS and the other from CIRA - Similar algorithms are being developed for SSM/IS and ATMS microwave sounder data http://cimss.ssec.wisc.edu/tropic2/real-time/satcon/
+- AMSU and ATMS microwave sounders fly on NOAA/METOP Polar Orbiters, while the SSM/IS imager/sounder flies on the DMSP Polar Orbiters. - MW sounders measure temperatures of the warm core at the top of a TC and derives the intensity from the core strength. - Sounder footprint is normally larger than the TC core - problem with undersampling small cores. - MW estimates are also suspect for subtropical systems, which have a different thermal structure - NHC uses several MW algorithms in operations.